 Improve actuator performance and reduce integration time with our actuator drivers

-Our broad portfolio of actuator drivers with innovative algorithms and high integration reduce cost, board size, and power consumption while optimizing ERM, LRA, Piezo, and solenoid actuator performance in an array of applications.
+Our broad portfolio of actuator drivers with innovative algorithms and high integration reduce cost, board size, and power consumption while optimizing ERM, LRA, piezo and solenoid actuator performance in an array of haptics or touch-interface applications.

 Features such as auto-resonance detection and auto-overdrive/braking generate crisp haptic effects with LRA and ERM actuators.